mhotep/A-Simple-Blog-post/README.md

-Part of the Udacity Frontend Web Development Fundamentals course demonstrating how to link two pages together with each using its own CSS Grid Layout.
+Part of the Udacity Frontend Web Development Fundamentals course.
+Here we demonstrate how to link two pages together.
+Each page uses its own CSS Grid Layout.